 How often should I meet with my Certificate student(s)?

-You are expected to meet consistently with your Certificate student, but students and coaches have the flexibility to determine what works best for them.
-At a minimum, you should meet with your student once a month, and maintain contact with them during academic breaks.
+It is recommended that you meet regularly with your Certificate student, but students and coaches have the flexibility to determine what works best for them.
+At a minimum, you should meet with your student 2-3 times per semester, and maintain contact with them during academic breaks if possible.

 How do Coaches get paired with students?